Tip Content Provided

 Important information about seasonal employment:

-- Companies are hiring right now for the holiday season.
-With the low unemployment rate, employers have a real need for extra workers and need to hire early to train them for the busy season.
-Retailers such as Target, Macy’s and Walmart, shippers like FedEx and UPS, e-commerce companies such as Amazon and Fanatics, and a host of other types of companies (food/flower distributors, restaurants, caterers, etc.) are all looking for seasonal employees.
-Click here for a list of 10 companies hiring for the holidays and their pay rates.
+- Companies often hire additional people specifically for the holiday season.
+Employers have a real need for extra workers and need to hire early to train them for the busy season.
+Retailers such as Target, Macy’s and Walmart, shippers like FedEx and UPS, e-commerce companies such as Amazon and Fanatics, and a host of other types of companies (food/flower distributors, restaurants, caterers, etc.) typically hire seasonal employees.

-- There are plenty of opportunities for seasonal work.
-UPS is expected to hire up to 95,000 seasonal employees for various positions in their warehouses and as drivers, while Target projects that they will hire roughly 100,000 holiday retail workers.
+- There are generally plenty of opportunities for seasonal work.
 You can look online for seasonal positions using job boards such as Indeed.com, craigslist, or go directly to the company website and their employment page.
 Look for hiring signs posted in local stores and businesses or ask in-person, and reach out to your friends and network about opportunities at their places of employment.

 - Seasonal pay is competitive and can range from $11 an hour for retail positions to $32 an hour for drivers, with some companies offering retention bonuses.
 In addition, seasonal jobs may extend into the New Year or even better, may turn into a permanent position.
 Some employers will use seasonal employment as a recruitment opportunity, so remember to treat the position with professionalism – be dependable, flexible and positive.